Phased-Array Laser Power Beaming from Cislunar Space to the Lunar Surface: Power Reception and Conversion on the Surface

-Let $\chi_{\rm vis}(t)\in\{0,1\}$ indicate line-of-sight visibility (including terrain masking and link enable logic).
+One needs to estimate the available daily-energy (windowed).
+For that, let $\chi_{\rm vis}(t)\in\{0,1\}$ indicate line-of-sight visibility (including terrain masking and link enable logic).
 Over a reference window of duration $T_{\rm ref}$ (e.g., 24~h, a lunar day, or the lunar night), the net electrical energy delivered is

 where $f_{\mathrm{vis},1}(T_{\rm ref})$ is from \eqref{eq:fvis1} and $\overline{P_{\rm rx,elec}}_{\;\mathrm{vis}}$ is the mean of $P_{\rm rx,elec}(t)$ conditioned on visibility, evaluated using the time-domain link in the top-hat model \eqref{eq:p_rx_elec_time2} or the Gaussian small/large-aperture forms \eqref{eq:Gauss_rx_elec-large}, with the encircled-energy capture $\eta_{\rm cap}$ from \eqref{eq:eta_cap_def} and the jitter-broadened radius $w_{\rm eff}$ from \eqref{eq:weff_def}.
 For “daily energy” plots we take $T_{\rm ref}=24~\mathrm{h}$; for lunar-night energy we take $T_{\rm ref}=T_{\rm night}$.